Talkala logo

 How refund requests are handled

-Talkala treats wallet top-ups, usage charges, and number subscriptions as different kinds of charges, so the answer depends on what actually happened.
+Talkala treats wallet top-ups, usage charges, and number subscriptions as different kinds of charges, so the answer depends on what happened.

 refundbilling issuecharge review